Darsh-Parikh/ECS-132/README.md

-# ECS 132
+# ECS 132 (Probability and Statistical Modelling)
-The UC Davis Probability and Statistical Modelling for CS course.
+Fall 2022 with V. Bhaskar at UC Davis